Effective synchronization amid noise-induced chaos: Introduction

 There is no guarantee that two oscillators will synchronize under a given noise.
-In general, synchronization requires the strength of the noise to lie below a threshold.
+In general, synchronization requires the strength of the noise to lie below a threshold~\cite{BOOK:sync2003}.
 Beyond this threshold, the relative phase of the two oscillators devolves into chaos~\cite{TeramaePRL2004,SongPRE2022}.
 In the latter case, synchronization is lost and with it the means of time-based communication outlined above.
 Nevertheless, we show below that a form of synchronization persists in the statistical properties of these erratically evolving phases.
-It permits each agent to define an effective phase that agrees with that of other agents to a quantitatively-predictable extent, thus enabling effective synchronization.
+It permits each agent to define an effective phase that agrees with that of other agents to a quantitatively-predictable extent, thus enabling them to behave as though synchronized.
+We will refer to this property as effective synchronization.

 We demonstrate this behavior using a simplified type of noise, consisting of randomly timed impulses.
-For example, this may represent an electric shock applied to a collection of firing neurons~\cite{PennPNAS2016,BOOK:spikes1997,SteveninckSCI97} or a chemical affecting the cell cycle added into a cell culture~\cite{BanfalviBOOK}, at stochastic times.
+For example, this may represent stochastically timed electric shocks delivered to a collection of firing neurons or injections of a chemical affecting the cell cycle~\cite{BanfalviBOOK} into a cell culture.
 We study the effect of these perturbations on a distribution of phases.
 Successive impulses create a sequence of phase distributions that in general depend on the initial distribution and the timings of the impulses.
 In below-threshold noise-induced synchronization, these distributions become narrow and unimodal, concentrated at a single phase.
 For noises above the threshold, the distributions remain spread over the entire phase circle~\cite{SongPRE2022}.

-The above-threshold effective synchronization we report here arises by virtue of two properties: First, though the distributions change markedly with each impulse, we find that they become independent of the initial state.
-This means that two initially different oscillator ensembles become statistically identical when compared at a given instant.
+The above-threshold effective synchronization we report here arises by virtue of two properties: First, though the distributions change markedly with each impulse, we find that they become independent of the initial state after a finite and predictable number of impulses.
+This means that two initially different oscillator ensembles become statistically equivalent when compared at a given instant~\cite{BuzziCMP99,GuptaMRL13,FroylandNONLIN14,FroylandERG19}.
 Second, the distributions can be tightly bunched into a few sharp peaks.
 Indeed, when the threshold of synchronization is approached from above, the distributions show a high degree of order, since their average entropy becomes arbitrarily negative~\cite{SongPRE2022}.